 I can’t think of anything other than a line from one of my favorite blogs, who himself uttered it after hearing it from True Blood.

 “Augh, god!
-You nasty bitch!”
+You nasty bongo!”
 I didn’t read the previous comic in which Ruth appeared, but I read your comments.
 I want her to get drunk and die.
 Ha, tasteless of me.

 What did she do in her first appearance in this universe?
 Death threats.